panchalsagar1815/Cross-Language-Information-Retrieval/README.md

 As can be seen, the trigram model with 'Katz Backoff' smoothing seems to perform better than the best unigram model (with k = 0.0001).
 Thus we can say that this model is better for predicting the sequence of a sentence than unigram, which should is obvious if you think about it.

 Translation model
 Next, we'll estimate translation model probabilities.
 For this, we'll use IBM1 from the NLTK library.
-IBM1 learns word based translation probabilities using expectation maximisation.
+IBM1 learns word-based translation probabilities using expectation maximisation.

 We'll use both 'bitext.de' and 'bitext. en' files for this purpose; extract the sentences from each, and then use IBM1 to build the translation tables.